 There is no mention of the concept of wilful or intentional patent infringement under the Patents Act.
 However, Section 111 of the Patents Act states that in a patent infringement suit, damages or an account of profits shall not be granted against a defendant which proves that, at the date of the infringement, it was unaware and had no reasonable grounds to believe that the patent existed.
 Section 111(4) clarifies that nothing in this section shall affect the power of the court to grant an injunction in any patent infringement suit.

-However, in Hindustan Unilever Limited v Reckitt Benckiser India Limited (2005 (30) PTC 3 (Del)), while adjudicating on a case of disparagement through advertisements, the Delhi High Court, dealing with the issue of punitive/exemplary damages, held as follows,
+However, in Hindustan Unilever Limited v Reckitt Benckiser India Limited (2005 (30) PTC 3 (Del)), while adjudicating on a case of disparagement through advertisements, the Delhi High Court held that the conduct of the defendant may warrant exemplary damages.

 While this judgment does not set out the standard to ascertain wilful infringement of a patent, it did hold that the defendant's conduct amounted to wilful violation of rights and awarded exemplary damages on that basis.

 Therefore, wilful infringement of a patent, if proved, could attract punitive damages over and above compensatory damages.